Angatar/kubectl/README.md

 # Light kubectl container from scratch (Angatar> d3fk/kubectl)
-A super lightweight container with Kubectl only and ... that's it(~44MB).
-It is made from scratch (poured from busybox into scratch), prebuilt on Docker hub with "automated build".
+A super lightweight container with Kubectl official binary only and ... that's it(~44MB).
+It is made from scratch (poured from alpine into scratch), prebuilt on Docker hub with "automated build".
 This container is really useful to manage your kubernetes clusters from anywhere like simple docker containers or from other k8s pods, jobs, cronjobs ...

 It can be used for CI/CD or simply as your main Kubectl command (version can be set by changing the tag).